MikeHathaway/ReviewDAO/README.md

 # Review DAO

+A consortium for the generation and distribution of product reviews.

 TODO:
 - Add CheckBalance Component that reads token balance of a given address, on button click
 - Move away from hardcoding ABI

 ## Architecture

 **IPFS**
 - Hosting static Assets